-Lesson 4: Create a Plan to Stay Within the Boundaries (Gr 8; Gr 7 Introduced)

-- Set personal boundaries and limits related to physical intimacy and sexual behavior. - Create a plan to stay within behavioral limits which protect one from HIV and STIs.

-Worksheet & Homework: "Setting My Goal, Building My Fence"

-(Students build on a long tarm goal of being

-(Students build on a long-term goal of being free from infection with HIV and other STIs by setting short-term measurable goals.
-They share their goal with parent or other trusted adult.)

-Lesson 5: Communicating Our Boundaries (Gr 8; Gr 7 Introduced) Students will:

-- Analyze behaviors and situations that may result in increased risk for HIV and other sexually transmitted infections (STIs). - Demonstrate the ability to communicate one's behavioral limits or boundaries and to show respect for the limits or boundaries of others related to physical intimacy and sexual behavior.

-Worksheet & Homework:

-"Communicating Boundaries" (Students discuss situations that may increase risk behaviors for HIV and other STIs with parent or other trusted adult to help students identify ways to communicate boundaries to keep them safe.)

-Lesson 6: Identifying and Refusing Trouble Situations (Gr 8; Gr 7 Introduced)

-- Analyze behaviors and situations that may result in increased risk for HIV and other sexually transmitted infections (STIs). - Analyze situations where assertive communication and refusal skills can be used to avoid and escape risky situations. - Demonstrate the ability to use verbal and non-verbal ways to refuse participation in sexual behavior, including sexting. - Video: "Talk It Out: Sex, Self-Respect, and Social Media" 7 & 8th Grades Mazzarella Ed Media - Video: "Ally's Story" 8th Grade Only Common Sense Media
+Lesson 4: Create a Plan to Stay Within the Boundaries (Gr 8; Gr 7 Introduced) Students will: Set personal boundaries and limits related to physical intimacy and sexual behavior.
+Create a plan to stay within behavioral limits which protect one from HIV and STIS. • Worksheet & Homework: "Setting My Goal, Building My Fence" - Students build on a long-term goal of being free from infection with HIV and other STIs by setting short-term measurable goals.
+They share their goal with parent or other trusted adult.
+Lesson 5: Communicating Our Boundaries (Gr 8; Gr 7 Introduced) Students will: Analyze behaviors and situations that may result in increased risk for HIV and other sexually transmitted infections (STIs).
+Demonstrate the ability to communicate one's behavioral limits or boundaries and to show respect for the limits or boundaries of others related to physical intimacy and sexual behavior. • Worksheet & Homework: "Communicating Boundaries" - Students discuss situations that may increase risk behaviors for HIV and other STIs with parent or other trusted adult to help students identify ways to communicate boundaries to keep them safe.
+Lesson 6: Identifying and Refusing Trouble Situations (Gr 8; Gr 7 Introduced) Students will: Analyze behaviors and situations that may result in increased risk for HIV and other sexually transmitted infections (STIs).
+Analyze situations where assertive communication and refusal skills can be used to avoid and escape risky situations.
+Demonstrate the ability to use verbal and non-verbal ways to refuse participation in sexual behavior, including sexting.
+Video: "Talk It Out: Sex, Self- Respect, and Social Media" Mazzarella Ed Media Grades 7 &amp; 8th Video: "Ally's Story" Common Sense Media (Gr 8 only)

 Lesson 7: Avoiding and Escaping Risk Situations (Gr.
-7)

-- Analyze situations where assertive communication and refusal skills can be used to avoid and escape risky situations. - Demonstrate skills to avoid and escape risky situations. - Demonstrate the ability to use verbal and non-verbal ways to refuse participation in sexual behavior.

-• Worksheet: "Cut"

-(Students identify refusal skills to avoid and escape risky situations.)
+7) Analyze situations where assertive communication and refusal skills can be used to avoid and escape risky situations.
+Demonstrate skills to avoid and escape risky situations.
+Demonstrate the ability to use verbal and non-verbal ways to refuse participation in sexual behavior. • Worksheet: "Cut" - Students identify refusal skills to avoid and escape risky situations.
 Lesson 8: Someday, But Not Now (Gr.
-8)

-- Describe the potential negative consequences of having sexual intercourse and ways to reduce risks, including abstinence and condom use. - Create a plan to reduce the risks of having sex in the future. - Video: "What is HIV" (Use this video to reinforce that sexual contact is the main way that HIV is transmitted.) - Worksheet: "Condoms: Use Correctly and Consistently"

-(Students work in small groups to record information about consequences for sexual risk behaviors, including legal age of consent, and correct condom use.)

-• Worksheet & Homework: "Setting My Goal, Reducing My Risk"

-(Students set a goal for in the future to reduce risk of infection with HIV and other STIs, when in a long-term committed relationship and decide to have sex.
+8) Students will: Describe the potential negative consequences of having sexual intercourse and ways to reduce risks, including abstinence and condom use.
+Create a plan to reduce the risks of having sex in the future.
+Worksheet: "Condoms: Use Correctly and Consistently" - Students work in small groups to record information about consequences for sexual risk behaviors, including legal age of consent, and correct condom use.)
+Worksheet &amp; Homework: "Setting My Goal, Reducing My Risk" - Students set a goal for in the future to reduce risk of infection with HIV and other STIs, when in a long-term committed relationship and decide to have sex.
 Students discuss goal with parent or other trusted adult.)

-Handout: "Keys for a Future Free of HIV and STIs: Abstinence and Condom Use"

-(Provides information about preventing STIs and pregnancy by using condoms consistently and correctly, when in a long-term committed relationship like marriage..)

-Video: "Sex Has Consequences" PSAs National Campaign to Prevent Teen and Unplanned Pregnancy
+Handout: "Keys for a Future Free of HIV and STIs: Abstinence and Condom Use" - Provides information about preventing STIs and pregnancy by using condoms consistently and correctly, when in a long-term committed relationship like marriage Video: "Sex Has Consequences" - PSAs National Campaign to Prevent Teen and Unplanned Pregnancy

 Lesson 9 & 10: Someday, But Not Now (Gr.
-7)

-- Demonstrate the ability to be positive peer role models in the school and community. - Worksheet: "Helping Others Protect Themselves" - Worksheet: "Advocacy Project Possibilities"

-(Students work in small groups to record positive health messages to pass along to next years' seventh graders in health class.)
+7) Students will: Demonstrate the ability to be positive peer role models in the school and community.
+Worksheet: "Helping Others Protect Themselves" Worksheet: "Advocacy Project Possibilities" - Students work in small groups to record positive health messages to pass along to next years' seventh graders in health class. -- --

-"HIV/AIDS: Learn the Facts, Fights the Stigma, Stay Safe" 22:47 minutes Redefine Positive Media Running Time: 20 minutes
+"HIV/AIDS: Learn the Facts, Fights the Stigma, Stay Safe" Redefine Positive Media